thefutureseer/v2-lirinterface/README.md

   *  "moment": "^2.24.0",
   *  "node-spotify-api": "^1.1.1",
   *  "request": "^2.88.2"
+* Use built in SEARCH commands such as:

+  * _To search SPOTIFY:_
+     node liri.js spotify-this-song <Artist or Song name> + ENTER

+  * _To search BANDSINTOWN.com_
+     node liri.js concert-this <Artist or Band name> + ENTER

+  * _To search a theoretical CONTACTS LIST_
+     node liri.js contact-list + ENTER scroll to the contact you want + ENTER

+  * _"Do what it says" will read from a text file and then search Spotify for that song_ node liri.js do-what-it-says + ENTER

 ## Where users can get help:
 Just drop me a line for any questions.